-Mobile reception is generally pretty good but the large amount of people on site could have an adverse affect on connection.
+Mobile reception is generally pretty good but the large amount of people on site could have an adverse effect on connection.
 It’s a good idea to pick a meeting point with your group when you first arrive.

 Like all major events and festivals, we are aware of a raised level of threat across the country, though we do not currently have any specific threat related to the festival or surrounding area.
 We continue to plan the event closely with the police and security services and the police will have a presence on site throughout the festival to support our dedicated security provider.
 We have increased security measures in place for 2019 and continue to work vigilantly with all our partners to deliver a safe and enjoyable event for all attending.

 Due to extra security measures, entrance into the festival may be slightly slower.
 To ensure we get you in as quickly and safely as possible please pack light, be patient and co-operate with instructions from our security team.

 We release stage times one week before the event starts.